LT-Intro-To-AI-SY2425/a2-movie-chatbot-NoahDons/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?
+Understanding what thought process would lead to the correct answers in the percent section was the most difficult for me.
+I wasn't thinking about the problem as a whole and was instead thinking about each case individually.
+That failed pretty hard for me.

 2. Explain how you could use the match function for extracting information from a movie database.
+You can swap the underscores for a single word string and the percent signs for multi word strings.
+You can then use a pattern that the input should match with and print results accordingly.